gochain/web3/README.md

 **Parameters:**

-- FILENAME - the name of the .bin file
+- FILENAME - the name of the .bin
 - $WEB3_PRIVATE_KEY as env variable or -private-key as command parameter - the private key of the wallet

 ### Call a function of a deployed contract